ryanstout/stoutlang/README.md

 # Effect Types
 - retry and continue in exceptions or handlers should be first class
+- how do we get the return type of emit?
+(A union of all handler return types probably?..
+We probably want to be able to constrain the return type at the emit or in the effect type) -- thought about EffectType.emit { ... }

 ## Effect Type Syntax
 maybe effect types need some way to see they are effects?